Topics covered

 Having PTO doesn’t entitle an employee to use it at any time.
 Employers may have blackout dates where employees are not allowed to request time off based on business needs or levels of coverage.

 Additionally, employers may impose restrictions on how long an employee must be with the organization before their time off accrues or can be used.
+All PTO requests should be reviewed with consideration given to business needs and other approved accruals, and employees who request time off should be in good standing.

 How does PTO accrual work?